marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   is not C code, and will be sent to a program which might be confused by the linemarkers.

-.. index:: Uname

-.. index:: preprocessing, undefine macros
+.. index:: Uname, preprocessing, undefine macros

 .. option:: -Uname

   Cancel any previous definition of :samp:`{name}`, either built in or provided with a :option:`-D` option.